wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 2. *Cancel transfer* button
 3. Transfer destination filtering field (xlet *Directory*)
 4. Transfer destination list (xlet *Directory*)

-For defails about the xlet *Directory* usage and configuration see :ref:`directory-xlet`.

 Once the destination has answered, you can: